 PCR – polymerase chain reaction is known since 1983, when it opened a future Nobel Prize Myullis.
 This method provides the work with a negligible amount of starting material (DNA), increasing its size in thousands and millions of times.
-At the same time playing an exact copy of the original DNA, which makes this method is the most accurate and reliable in the diagnosis of various diseases.
+At the same time playing an exact copy of the original DNA, which makes this method the most accurate and reliable in the diagnosis of various diseases.

 The most popular PCR from urologists and dermatologists.
 Besides medicine PCR is used in archeology, genetics, forensics (including the contentious issues in the determination of paternity).

 The following advantages of the PCR reaction made it the most popular in medicine:

 - 100% detection of a variety of viruses, chlamydia, mycoplasma, and so on.
 Etc .;